SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 I think the audio is good enough, are you happy for me to run with it or do you want me to re-record?
 :::
 ::: good
-Figure: Good example - The concept was explained, then the challenge, then the core question
+Figure: Good example - The context was explained, then the challenge, then the core question
 :::

 ## Scenario - Ordering a pinball machine